grafana/grafana/packages/grafana-toolkit/README.md

 You must add `@grafana/runtime` to your plugin dependencies by running `yarn add @grafana/runtime` or `npm install @grafana/runtime`.

-> Note that in this case static files (png, svg, json, html) are all copied to dist directory when the plugin is bundled.
+> **Note:** that in this case static files (png, svg, json, html) are all copied to dist directory when the plugin is bundled.
 Relative paths to those files does not change!

 #### Emotion